Peru & Machu Picchu

 - 8 Walks as outlined

-- Cultural & historical expertise of our local guide and assistant local guide in Cuzco and Sacred Valley
+- Cultural & historical expertise of our local guide in Cuzco and Sacred Valley

 - Local guide for half day excursion in Lima